shrikantnaidu/ga-learner-dsmp-repo/Student-Management-System/README.md

 After completing this project, you will get to know how to solve basic Python problems.
 In this project, you will be applying the following concepts:

--Mathematical operations
+*Mathematical operations
--List operations
+*List operations
--Dictionary operations
+*Dictionary operations
--String indexing and formatting
+*String indexing and formatting